dotnet/csharpstandard/standard/classes.md

 A *property_initializer* may only be given for an automatically implemented property ([§15.7.4](classes.md#1574-automatically-implemented-properties)), and causes the initialization of the underlying field of such properties with the value given by the *expression*.

 *Note*: Even though the syntax for accessing a property is the same as that for a field, a property is not classified as a variable.
-Thus, it is not possible to pass a property as an `in`, `out`, or `ref` argument unless the property itself returns a reference (§ref-span-safety). *end note*
+Thus, it is not possible to pass a property as an `in`, `out`, or `ref` argument unless the property itself returns a reference ([§9.7](variables.md#97-reference-variables-and-returns)). *end note*

 When a property declaration includes an `extern` modifier, the property is said to be an ***external property***.
 Because an external property declaration provides no actual implementation, each of its *accessor_declarations* consists of a semicolon.